Unidata/netcdf-c/docs/auth.md

 1. Inserting the username and password into the url, or
-2. Accessing information from a so-called _rc_ file named either `.ncrc` or `.dodsrc`.
-The latter is historical and deprecated, but will be supported indefinitely.
+2. Accessing information from a so-called _rc_ file named either `.ncrc`, `.daprc`, or `.dodsrc`.
+The latter two are  historical and deprecated, but will be supported indefinitely.

 ## URL-Based Authentication {#auth_url}